 We can see that the relationship between digestive health and bitters is indeed intricate and unique.
 But what does all this mean?
 Well, it means that you should consider reuniting yourself with bitter substances in your diet or even adding a digestive bitters supplement to your daily regimen.
 Here are six reasons why.

-1. Bitters improve nutrient absorption
+1. Medicinal bitters improve nutrient absorption

 We know from the research above that when our bitter taste receptors detect bitterness, they signal the brain to increase gastric secretion and decrease gastric motility during digestion.

 The research above also indicates that bitter flavors can increase blood circulation to your digestive tract in as little as five minutes after you ingest bitter foods.
-So you can still get the benefits of bitters whether you take them before, during, or after your meals.
+So you can still get the benefits of healthy bitters whether you take them before, during, or after your meals.

 This is also significant as it relates to blood sugar levels.
-Proper blood sugar is not only critical in maintaining good health, but reducing blood sugar volatility helps maintain proper appetite control and prevents more serious conditions like insulin sensitivity and diabetes.
+Proper blood sugar is not only critical in maintaining good health, but reducing blood sugar volatility also helps maintain proper appetite control and prevents more serious conditions like insulin sensitivity and diabetes.

 2. Bitters reduce after-meal glycemia